 A group from Bainbridge Island, Wash., asked these questions when embarking on a new housing development a few years back.
 Stacked apartment complexes and cookie-cutter houses had been done before; you probably live in one right now.
 But given the chance to live in a new and unique community that puts the planet first, would residents be on board?

 The answer was an overwhelming, “Yes, please!”
-Grow Community’s first batch of sustainable, solar-ready homes sold out almost immediately, and the next round expects the same result.
+Grow Community‘s first batch of sustainable, solar-ready homes sold out almost immediately, and the next round expects the same result.
 The largest solar community in Washington (currently at 112 kW and growing), Grow consists of 23 homes and two 10-unit apartments, and more houses are coming.
-Along with open green spaces and underground parking, the neighborhood has shared community gardens and energy-efficient everything (insulated walls, quality windows, everything).
-This housing development’s impressive community impact led to it winning second place in the roof-mount category of Solar Builder’s 2014 Project of the Year awards.
+Along with open green spaces, underground parking, and water softeners to keep hard water damage at bay (click here), the neighborhood has shared community gardens and energy-efficient everything (insulated walls, quality windows, everything).
+This housing development’s impressive community impact led to it winning second place in the roof-mount category of Solar Builder‘s 2014 Project of the Year awards.

 Grow Community is the brainchild of Bainbridge Island investors, including Asani LLC, an integrated real estate development services and investment company, and PHC Construction, a building contractor with a strong passion for sustainability.
 Together, they envisioned an urban community built on the principles of One Planet – a global program for green neighborhoods based on living within the resources provided by “one planet.”